 If you need any particular type of aftercare please let me know.

-Either way I am happy for feedback.
+Either way I am grateful for feedback.

 I want this!
 How do I book the session?